-Clinical interests: Diabetes, Geriatric Health, Lupus, Tendinitis, X-Rays In The Office
+Clinical interests: Diabetes, Lupus, Tendonitis, Geriatric Health, X-Rays

-Dr. Vanessa Veve works as a general internist and geriatrician.
-Dr. Veve is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Dr. Vanessa Veve's medical specialty is general internal medicine and geriatrics (elderly care).
+She accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.

-Dr. Vincent Perron's specialties are general internal medicine and geriatrics (elderly care).
-He is in-network for Blue Cross/Blue Shield, Coventry, and Blue Cross Blue Shield EPO, in addition to other insurance carriers.
+Dr. Vincent Perron is an internist and geriatrician in Tampa, FL.
+Dr. Perron is an in-network provider for Blue Cross/Blue Shield, Coventry, and Blue Cross Blue Shield EPO, as well as other insurance carriers.

 Conditions / Treatments